Health data breach hitting Congress ‘could be extraordinary’

-WASHINGTON (AP) — House leaders say the impact of a hack of health insurance marketplace used by members of Congress “could be extraordinary,” exposing sensitive personal data of lawmakers, their employees and families.
+WASHINGTON (AP) — House leaders say the impact of a hack of a health insurance marketplace used by members of Congress “could be extraordinary,” exposing sensitive personal data of lawmakers, their employees and families.
+In all, thousands of people could be affected.

-Some 11,000 of the exchange’s more than 100,000 participants work in the House and Senate or are relatives.
+Some 11,000 of the exchange’s more than 100,000 participants work in the House and Senate — in the nation’s capital and district offices across the nation — or are relatives.

-In a letter to the exchange’s director posted on Twitter, House Speaker Kevin McCarthy and Minority Leader Hakeem Jeffries said the breach “significantly increase the risk that Members, staff and their families will experience identity theft, financial crimes, and physical threats.”
+In a letter to the exchange’s director posted on Twitter, House Speaker Kevin McCarthy, R-Calif., and Minority Leader Hakeem Jeffries, D-N.Y., said the breach “significantly increase the risk that Members, staff and their families will experience identity theft, financial crimes, and physical threats.”
+The stolen data includes Social Security numbers, phones, addresses, emails and employer names.

-They said the FBI had informed them that it was able to purchase the stolen data on the dark web, where it was offered for sale for an unspecified amount Monday on a hacker forum popular with cybercriminals.
+The FBI said in a brief statement Wednesday evening it was aware of the incident and was assisting.

-The FBI said in a brief statement Wednesday evening it said it was aware of the incident and was assisting.
+They said the FBI told them it was able to purchase the stolen data on the dark web, where it was offered for sale for an unspecified amount Monday on a hacker forum popular with cybercriminals.

-In the letter, McCarthy and Jeffries said “the individuals selling the information appear unaware of the high-level sensitivity of the confidential information in their possession, and its relation to Members of Congress” but that would change as media reports publicized the breach.
+It was not clear, though, whether and how the FBI could guarantee that copies of the stolen data were not circulating in the cybercrime underworld.
+Indeed, on Thursday, a new user on the forum claimed a hacker known as “thekilob” had stolen more than 55,000 records and exclaimed “Glory to Russia” in Cyrillic.
+Some of the most active cybercriminals are Russian speakers and operate with little interference from the Kremlin.

-It was not clear whether and how the FBI could guarantee that copies of the stolen data are not circulating in the cybercrime underworld.
+The user posted 200 records from the hack online and The Associated Press confirmed the sample’s authenticity with two of the victims listed.

-In the sale offer, a broker on the online crime forum claimed to have records on 170,000 DC Health Link customers and said they were stolen Monday.
-Reached on Wednesday via encrypted chat, the broker said they were acting on behalf of a seller known as “thekilob.”
+“This is big.
+This isn’t just like regular folks.
+This is everyone,” said one victim who works in Washington, D.C.
+In all, 24 people in her office had their records in the dump.
+The AP is not naming victims or their workplaces to avoid further potential harm.

-By Thursday, the offer and sample stolen data posted to the forum had been removed.
-The data listed Social Security numbers, addresses, names of employers, phone numbers, emails and addresses for a dozen DC Link participants.
-The AP reached one by phone on Wednesday evening.
+Sample data posted to the hacker forum by a different account — and removed overnight Thursday — listed data for a dozen DC Link participants.
+The AP reached one by phone.

 In an email to all Senate email account holders on Wednesday, the sergeant at arms recommended that anyone registered on the health insurance exchange freeze their credit to prevent identity theft.